MollyJeanB/Chorely-frontend/README.md

 # Chorely

 A responsive web app that gamifies household chores and creates a visual record or who's doing what.
 Built with React and Redux.
 Work in progress.
+See a live demo [here](https://chorely.netlify.com/).

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 Chorely's server side code (built with Node.js and MongoDB) can be found in [this repository.](https://github.com/MollyJeanB/ChorelyApp-api)